Critical gathering information

 People talk about critical issues and plant the seeds for a positive and healing gathering.

 The council usually takes one to seven days and normally ends with either a consensus by silence among people at the council or an exodus of the majority of people heading to the preferred site.
 Spring council goes until a decision is reached by consensus or by foot.
-The exact location for this council will be announced her on Saturday, June 8th.

 Photo of annual silver leaf in bloom.